josdoaitran/josdoaitran.github.io/_posts/2025/2021-02-16-unofficial-premium-course-web-application-testing.md

    - Black Box, White Box, and Gray Box Testing for Web application and example

 3. `Part 3 - Testing levels and Testing types in Web applition testing`
+   - Testing levels defines the stages at which different types of testing are conducted.
+In Web application, we should understand the crucial knowledge in Unit-Test, Integration-Test, System-Test, User Acceptance Test.
+How the testing process should be to assure the quality of product.
+   - Testing types defines what aspect of the application is being tested.
+We should understand: how and when we should do: Smoke Test, Regression Test, Functional Test and Non-Functional Test, ...
+   - How we can do exploratory testing for a web application ?

 4. `Part 4 - Test Planning and Strategy`
    - Understanding requirements and test objectives.
 The example requirements or specifications